 Now that your furniture is in place, we’d like to offer you some sound advice on keeping it looking vibrant and clean throughout the years.
-These methods are manufacturer recommended as well as through years of experience, tried and true concepts and methods that really work.
+These methods are manufacturer-recommended and have been proven effective through years of experience.

 All Frames (Wrought Iron, Aluminum, Cast Aluminum, Wicker) & Finishes